 This website reflects the current plans for the 2020-21 Commencement and Graduation Ceremonies.
 Utah State University is committed to the health and safety of students and guests.
 USU will assess the public health situation and make adjustments as necessary to the Commencement and Graduation Ceremonies.
-Any changes will be announced by early March 2021.
+Any changes will be announced on this website as quickly as possible.
 Please check this website or email email@example.com for updates.

 Candidates for Bachelor's/Associate Degrees

 To participate in commencement events, a student must have filed an Application for Graduation with the Registrar's office (TSC 246) by February 28, 2021 and be a graduate (or anticipated graduate) of Summer 2020, Fall 2020, or Spring 2021 terms.
 Summer 2021 graduates are part of the class of 2021-22 and may "walk" early when approved by their college.
 Students must have submitted an RSVP to attend their live graduation ceremony.
 For specific ceremony information, students may contact their college rep on the Logan Campus Schedule page or their campus rep on the Statewide Campuses Schedule page.

 Candidates for master's and doctoral degrees should already have completed all paperwork for the appropriate degree.
 Depending on whether a student is on Plan A, B, C, or a doctoral candidate, varying processes and paperwork exist which signal program completion and qualification for commencement participation.
 Students should visit the Graduate School website for Commencement Deadlines.
 This will help identify the deadlines and necessary steps required for students to participate in commencement and have their name appear in the printed commencement program.
 Students should also visit the Semester Deadlines to identify the deadlines and necessary steps required for degree completion and have their degree posted to their transcript.
 If further clarification is required, please email firstname.lastname@example.org.